Audit Committee Charter

 The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its fiduciary responsibilities by overseeing the Company's financial reporting and public disclosure activities.
 The Audit Committee's primary duties and responsibilities are to:

-A. Assist Board oversight of (1) the integrity of the Company’s financial statements, and related disclosures (2) the Company’s compliance with legal and regulatory requirements, (3) the independent auditor’s qualifications and independence, (4) the performance of the Company’s independent auditors, and (5) the performance of the Company’s internal audit function including the annual review and approval of the Internal Audit Charter and major Internal Audit Policies; and
+A. Assist Board oversight of (1) the integrity of the Company’s financial statements, and related disclosures, (2) the Company’s compliance with legal and regulatory requirements, (3) the independent auditor’s qualifications and independence, (4) the performance of the Company’s independent auditors, and (5) the performance of the Company’s Risk Control Services (RCS) department and its responsibilities, and (6) the annual review and approval of the Internal Audit and Loan Review Plans, RCS Charter and RCS Methodology Manual; and

 B. Prepare the Audit Committee report that Securities and Exchange Commission (SEC) rules require to be included in the Company’s annual proxy statement.